jscudweiss/csci220-uwsgi/README.md

 ### Hints

 - Each time you edit your code, you will need to restart the `uwsgi` service.
-You can do this by either interrupting `docker-compose up` by typing `Control-C`, or you can simply restart `uwsgi` with `docker compose restart uwsgi`.
+You can do this by either interrupting `docker compose up` by typing `Control-C`, or you can simply restart `uwsgi` with `docker compose restart uwsgi`.
 - Print statements and fatal exceptions will be logged to the `uwsgi.log` file.
 Refer to this file when debugging your code.
 - If you want to add CSS files or other static resources, you should store them in the `/static` directory.
 The `nginx` service will serve these resources.
 - To interactively run SQL commands, run: